thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-02-better-bash-history.md

 - `history -c`: Clear the history (of the current shell)
 - `history -r`: Read the history file and append its contents to the history list

 As you can see, these series of command basically append, clear and reload the contents of the `.bash_history` file.
-It is essential to clear the file, as if this was not performed... there would be duplicate history entries when the shell session was exited!
+It is essential to clear the file as if this was not performed... there would be duplicate history entries when the shell session was exited!

 The three specified commands and configuration (`histappend`, `cmdhist`, and `PROMPT_COMMAND`) provide the functionality to save all BASH history as soon as it is entered.
 Excellent!